SAW-E vs TL-W Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report

 SAW-E vs TL-W Dream11 Prediction Today

-Fantasy Suggestion #1: Nannapat Konacharoenkai, Nattakan Chantam, Naruemol Chaiwai, Faye Tunnicliffe, Sarah Smith, Nattaya Boochatham, Delmi Tucker, Leah Jones, Onnicha Kamchomphu, Khayakazi Mathe, Jane Winster
+Fantasy Suggestion #1: Nannapat Koncharoenkai, Andrie Steyn, Naruemol Chaiwai, Nattakan Chantam(vc), Faye Tunnicliffe, Nattaya Boochatham(c), Leah Jones, Delmi Tucker, Onnicha Kamchomphu, Jane Winster, Nobulumko Baneti.

-Fantasy Suggestion #2: Nannapat Konacharoenkai, Nattakan Chantam, Nicole de Klerk, Faye Tunnicliffe, Nattaya Boochatham, Delmi Tucker, Leah Jones, Onnicha Kamchomphu, Phannita Maya, Khayakazi Mathe, Nobulumko Baneti
+Fantasy Suggestion #2: Nannapat Koncharoenkai, Naruemol Chaiwai, Nattakan Chantam(c), Faye Tunnicliffe, Nattaya Boochatham, Leah Jones(vc), Suleeporn Laomi, Onnicha Kamchomphu, Thipatcha Putthawong, Jane Winster, Nobulumko Baneti.